davidwesst/davidwesst.github.io/src/blog/does-gdpr-apply-to-personal-websites/index.md

 ## DISCLAIMER: This is not legal advice

 I am not a lawyer, so this is just an opinion from a developer.
 As a rule of thumb, I avoid taking legal advice from random folks on the internet.
+If you take advice from this article, take that bit and keep it.

 I hope others (like you) use this post to draw your own conclusions or how you want to proceed with your own plan for handling GDPR.